abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 But all your code is written to Nokia!

 You’re screwed.
-You have to change entire code which is -
+You have to change the entire code which is -
 1. a big hassle
 2. a complete violation of open-close principle